AI

 Claude Code test generation - the 80% coverage sweet spot

-• 80% coverage is the practical target - Research shows this level reduces bug density by 30% while avoiding the diminishing returns of chasing 100%
+1. 80% coverage is the practical target - High test coverage significantly reduces bug density while avoiding the diminishing returns of chasing 100%

 Hiring QA engineers costs more than your entire development tooling budget.
 Your developers write tests when they remember, which is almost never.
 The code works.
 Mostly.
-Until it does not.
+Until it doesn’t.

 Claude Code test generation solves this exact problem.